1ruben-huerta/java-frameworks-project/README.md

 File Name: created BuyNowController.java
 Changes: 13-30 -> created a controller and getmapping for a buyNow button to decrement inventory by 1 and redirect as a success or failure.

-Files Names: created buynowsuccess.html and buynowfailure.html
+File Names: created buynowsuccess.html and buynowfailure.html
 Changes: 1-12 -> display a message of success or failure based on the respective redirect from the buyNow() controller.